vladikk/vladikk.github.com/content/post/source/2018-02-28-microservices.markdown

 <img src="/images/microservices/title-img.jpg" alt="Tackling Complexity in Microservices" />

 Microservices have taken our industry by storm.
 Teams around the world have ditched their clumsy monoliths in favor of chasing the dream of loosely coupled, manageable, and independently deployable microservices.
-Quite a few of them ended up worse than they were before - in the realms of distributed monoliths.
+Unfortunately, many of them ended up worse off than they were before - in the realm of distributed monoliths.
 Why?

 > “If I had an hour to solve a problem I'd spend 55 minutes thinking about  the problem and 5 minutes thinking about solutions” - Albert Einstein